Advise Me

 • Support on days you know will be difficult, such as birthdays, anniversaries and holidays

-You may also want to connect with a support group.
+You may also want to find a support system by connecting with a support group.
 “Many times during a loss, you might feel like you are the only person who has experienced something like this.
 A support group allows you to feel like you are not alone.
 You can borrow coping strategies from other people who are going through the same thing,” Wolfe said.

 While grief is different for everyone, if you feel your grief lasts for an extended time and interferes with your daily life, you may want to connect with a behavioral health specialist for help.